Date shift in JavaScript

 // set reference to the element containing date

-// extract month, day and year from the txtDate string (date format is mm/dd/yyyy)
+// extract month, day and year from the txtDate string (format is mm/dd/yyyy)

 // convert txtDate to the miliseconds (mm-1 because months start with 0)